 In the U.S., childhood obesity alone is estimated to cost $14 billion annually in direct health expenses.

-New data from the National Survey of Children’s Health show that 4.8 million kids ages 10 to 17 have obesity.
-Explore these findings and the latest trends from major surveys that track rates at the national and state level, including the National Health and Nutrition Examination Survey, the WIC Participant and Program Characteristics Survey, and the Youth Risk Behavior Surveillance System.
+New data from the Centers for Disease Control and Prevention show that, from 2010 to 2016, the obesity rate dropped in 41 states and territories among children ages 2 to 4 participating in the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
+Explore these findings and the latest trends from major surveys that track rates at the national and state level, including the National Health and Nutrition Examination Survey, the National Survey on Children’s Health, and the Youth Risk Behavior Surveillance System.

 “By working together, we can build a nation that supports, sustains, and secures the well-being of all our children and their families.”